bilek993/CLUSEK/README.md

+## Virus false positive

+Some antiviruses programs may detect this application as virus, when it is built in debug mode.
+There is no malicious code in this project.
+Virus might be detected due to some programming techniques used in this application, but it is false positive.
+This problem happen only in debug mode and has not been observed in release mode.

 ## Source code

 You can also download latest version of source code using git.
 To do that enter bellow commands in your terminal: